jongpie/NebulaLogger/README.md

   * `LoggerLogAdmin` provides view-all and modify-all access to all log records.
 * Customize the default settings in `Nebula__LoggerSettings__c`
   * You can customize settings at the org, profile and user levels
-* Enable Salesforce Topics for the `Nebula__Log__c` and `Nebula__LogEntry__c` objects for tagging/labeling.
-See [Salesforce Help](https://help.salesforce.com/articleView?id=sf.collab_topics_records_admin.htm) for more details.
-  * Currently, enabling Topics for objects must still be done using the Salesforce Classic UI.
-Once enabled, Topics can then be used from withing Lightning Experience.
-  * Once enabled, Topics can be added via Apex and Flow and then used as list view filters (and more) for the object  `Nebula__Log__c`.

 ## Logger for Apex: Quick Start
 For Apex developers, the `Nebula.Logger` class has several methods that can be used to add entries with different logging levels.
 Each logging level's method has several overloads to support multiple parameters.